cloak-labs/cloakwp-bedrock/README.md

-# CloakWP WordPress Backend Starter
+# CloakWP Bedrock - Headless WordPress Boilerplate
-This is the official WordPress backend starter for CloakWP (headless WordPress) projects.
+This is the official WordPress boilerplate for CloakWP (headless WordPress) projects.
 It's an opinionated, modern approach to WordPress development.
-However, it isn't a required piece of the CloakWP stack -- you can opt-out and use your own preferred WordPress development stack while still leveraging the CloakWP Plugin + NPM package + front-end starter.
+However, it isn't a required piece of the CloakWP stack -- you can opt-out and use your own preferred WordPress development stack while still leveraging the other CloakWP tools.

 This opinionated starter leverages many modern WordPress development tools:
 - [Bedrock](https://roots.io/bedrock/) - a popular WordPress boilerplate with Composer, easier configuration, and an improved folder structure, enabling: